 The one who travels

-What an excellent way it is to learn about different cultures, the foods, the places, the people and their strange languages and customs.
-If one is the kind of person who is very flexible, easily mingles and picks up on what is appealing to the locals, surely traveling is a great way to spend time and learn.
-Might it be one of the better ways to learn, to acquire both knowledge and the also the kind of knowledge that is acquired through experience?2
+What an excellent way it is to learn about different cultures, the foods, the places, the people, and their strange languages and customs.
+If one is the kind of person who is very flexible, easily mingles, and picks up on what is appealing to the locals, surely traveling is a great way to spend time and learn.
+Might it be one of the better ways to learn, to acquire both knowledge and then also the kind of knowledge that is acquired through experience?
+2

 The one who meditates in a cave